celery/celery/docs/getting-started/brokers/rabbitmq.rst

     ...done.

-This is especially important if your DHCP server gives you a host name starting with an IP address, (e.g. `23.10.112.31.comcast.net`), because then RabbitMQ will try to use `rabbit@23`, which is an illegal host name.
+This is especially important if your DHCP server gives you a host name starting with an IP address, (e.g. `23.10.112.31.comcast.net`).
+In this case RabbitMQ will try to use `rabbit@23`: an illegal host name.

 .. _rabbitmq-macOS-start-stop: